A comma is a punctuation symbol used in multiple ways to indicate a pause or particular organization. Commas are one of the most useful tools.

 EXAMPLEI'm going to Nashville, Atlanta, and New Orleans.

-Here you use a comma after the first item, Nashville, and then after each other item in the list, ending with the final comma, which should go before the "and" or the "or" that will round out the list.
+Here you use a comma after the first item, Nashville, and then after each other item in the list, culminating in the final comma, which should go before the “and” or the “or” that will round out the list.

 The same holds true when your series features items that are phrases, not singular words.

 EXAMPLEMy kids need to brush their teeth, gather their backpacks, and eat breakfast before school.

 In this sentence, each phrase serves as its own entry in the list.